firemodels/fds/Utilities/Firebot/README.txt

     This is the primary Firebot automated test script used on Linux with a queueing system (e.g., TORQUE).
     This script is invoked via crontab (details below).
+    By default, Firebot is run in verification mode, but the -v option can be used to run Firebot in validation mode.

 # firebot_mac.sh